wbhart/Weber1/index.md

 The properties of groups that can come into consideration are of different kinds.
 They can either adhere to particular groups and be derived from the nature of the elements from which the group is composed, or also from the nature of the composition law.
 Or they can adhere to the groups as such and must then be derivable solely from the definition of the group concept.
 The latter properties are common to all isomorphic groups and can be designated as invariant properties of the group.
 If a comparison is permitted, one could be reminded of the difference between metric and projective properties in geometry.

-To the first kind of properties, which are derived from the particular nature of the elements, belong for example in permutation groups the properties of transitivity and intransitivity, of primitivity and imprimitivity; to the invariant properties belong exchangeability or non-exchangeability, the order, the divisors and their index, the normal divisors.
+To the first kind of properties, which are derived from the particular nature of the elements, belong for example in permutation groups the properties of transitivity and intransitivity, of primitivity and imprimitivity; to the invariant properties belong exchangeability or non\-exchangeability, the order, the divisors and their index, the normal divisors.
 With these invariant properties, for which it is irrelevant from which representative of a class of isomorphic groups they are derived, we shall first concern ourselves.

 ## §2.
 The Divisors of Finite Groups